This guide contains everything you need to know about website usability in 2023.

 Why is website usability important?

 Website usability plays the role of your customer service.

-Completing error-free tasks on your website promotes engagements.
-By using bold texts, users can quickly scan and consume what your contents are.
+Completing error-free tasks on your website promotes engagement.
+By using bold texts, users can quickly scan and consume your content.

 Thus, website usability is all about providing a better user experience (UX).
 From your point of view, it is about customer service.
 Improving website usability can create a win-win situation.

 Thus, it is vital for online businesses to make websites easy-to-use.

 Website accessibility means how equal it is for users to consume your web content.
 These ‘users’ include people with disabilities.
 It helps to deliver messages in any environment.